 4. Invisible Jiu Jitsu Side Control

-In this video Henry Akins shows how to distribute your weight in side control top.
+In this video, Henry Akins shows how to distribute your weight in side control top.
 And also how to attack from the side control top.
 As you can see he uses the pressure points on his opponent for which he believes they are important.
 If you try this you’ll see that you nullify your opponent’s movement completely.
 You will use your full weight on your opponent without spreading it around.

 5. Using Your Weight From The Bottom

-In this video Henry Akins shows us ways how to use your weight from the bottom.
+In this video, Henry Akins shows us ways how to use your weight from the bottom.
 As much as it is important to use your weight from the top, using your weight from the bottom in BJJ is important as well.
-This is a very important concept, especially for those who likes to play closed guard.
+This is a very important concept, especially for those who like to play closed guard.
 What we can see is how Henry uses his weight to destabilize his opponent and make him act by his rules.
 Leaving your opponent on top to control your weight is something you want to avoid.
 And this video will show you exactly how to do it.

-More about Invisible Jiu Jitsu
+More about Invisible Jiu-Jitsu

 “The real connection is often said to be the invisible jiu-jitsu that you don’t see, but only can feel.
 It is the difference between practicing a technique and having the teacher say, “Do you understand verses did you feel that,” to the student.
-The student that understands may not have the better experience compared to the student that felt the connection.”
+The student that understands may not have a better experience compared to the student that felt the connection.”

 Here is what Rickson said in a podcast about Invisible Jiu Jitsu: